My Approach to Helping

 I believe that therapy can help bring to light the hidden strengths in an individual and can provide that individual with a sense of the unique gifts she or he brings to the world.

 My View on the Nature of 'Disorders'

-We are all survivors.
-We have met obstacles and the unexpected many times in our lives.
-And moved through them.
+We have met obstacles and the unexpected many times in our lives and moved through them.
 For some obstacles, unexpected events, and traumas, we had to invent new ways of acting/reacting/being in order to carry ourselves through that experience.

 Some of those ways of acting/reacting/being may continue to help us navigate our lives today.
 But some of those coping skills are no longer helpful.